How to Raise Your Ceiling: Full Guide

 Geo Icon

 Want to add a sense of roominess without expanding your home’s footprint?
 Raising the ceiling in a room—or the whole house—can create space, avoiding the need for a home addition.
 It’s a big job and not one that lends itself to DIY.
-However, considering the cost of raising a ceiling, it helps to know about the process before deciding whether or not a vaulted ceiling is right for you
+However, considering the cost of raising a ceiling, it helps to know about the process before deciding whether or not a higher ceiling is right for you

-1. Raise Your Conventional Ceiling
+Conventional Ceiling

 To add height to a room or throughout your home, you could consider simply raising the level of its conventional ceilings.
 The ceiling will be higher, but they’ll still meet the walls at the same 90-degree angle.
 It may sound simple, but there are numerous obstacles that, depending on your home’s structure, will vary in difficulty to tackle.